 When Tyrell is shown definitively to be alive later in season two, we are shown a longer version of his first meeting with Mr. Robot.
 Our first glimpse of this meeting was from Elliot’s perspective, which means we saw Christian Slater embodying the Mr. Robot persona with details missing.
 Now, from Tyrell’s, we see the entire exchange without omissions, along with Rami Malek portraying Elliot.

 Now, with the chronology shifts, the flashbacks and all that, it’s easy to get confused about the order of events.
 Since we see all of Mr. Robot’s first meeting with Tyrell for the first time with a different actor playing the same role, it may be tempting to think that this is a later scene rather than an earlier one.
-If you think this is an entirely new scene, then Mr. Robot’s word choices seem creepily familiar: “You’ve spent so much time looking at what’s in front of you that you’ve forgotten what’s above you: God.”
+If you think this is an entirely new scene, then Mr. Robot’s word choices seem creepily familiar: “You’ve spent so much time looking at what’s in front of you that you’ve forgotten what’s above you.”

-If this is a new scene, how the fuck would Mr. Robot be aware of the words Tyrell spoke to Joanna during one of his last conversations with her? (“You’ve spent so much time…God.”)
+If this is a new scene, how the fuck would Mr. Robot be aware of the words Tyrell spoke to Joanna during one of his last conversations with her? (“You’ve spent so much time….”)
 If this is a new scene, then Mr. Robot appears to know something that he cannot possibly know.
 Which could lead you to think that Tyrell is still dead and this whole scene is imaginary.

 But it’s not a new scene.
 This is the full version of an old one.
-Which means that when Tyrell made the comment about God to Joanna, he was repeating what Mr. Robot told him.
+Which means that when Tyrell made the comment about God to Joanna, he was repeating a version of what Mr. Robot told him.
 Through chronologically deceptive framing, we are shown the conversation in a way that gives it the appearance of surprising depth that Tyrell himself perceived.

 Through the illusion of Mr. Robot knowing something he can’t possibly know, the viewer is made to feel the same sense of an uncanny, almost supernatural event that Tyrell feels.